rabbitmq/rabbitmq-website/site/stomp.md

 To switch this feature on, set `ssl_cert_login` to `true` for the `rabbitmq_stomp` application.
 For example:

+    stomp.ssl_cert_login = true

+Using the classic config format:

     [
       {rabbitmq_stomp, [{ssl_cert_login, true}]}
     ].